Inherited Retinal Disease (IRD) Programs

 OPGx-RHO

 OPGx-RHO is a gene therapy that targets autosomal dominant retinitis pigmentosa caused by RHO mutations (RHO-adRP).
-RHO-adRP affects approximately 5,600 people in the U.S., making it one of the most common IRDs.
+RHO-adRP is one of the most common IRDs.

 OPGx-RDH12